osheratias/account-service/README.md

-## Sample micro service
+## Account-Service - Sample REST API micro service

-### Building the image
+### Using the project
-Set the docker.repo property in pom.xml then run:
+Set the docker.repo property in pom.xml.

+If you plan to use the included jenkins pipeline take a look at the pipeline variables and set them up.
+The pipelines also include deployment to the Openshift platform, choose what is relevant for your project, then run:

 ```
 mvn install dockerfile:build -DskipTests